MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/index.md

 ## Syntax clarification

-Brackets around a parameter name in the syntax indicate that parameter is optional.
+Brackets around a parameter in the syntax indicate that parameter is optional.
 However, even if a parameter is optional, you may need to provide an empty value in order to specify a parameter later in the order.
-This requirement is because function arguments must be provided in the order specified in the function syntax.
+This requirement is because arguments must be provided in the order specified in the syntax.

 ### Example